Before you apply

 This is a critical part of your trade mark application.
 For more information take a look at our selecting your goods and services section.

 Once you have decided what type of trade mark you want and which goods and/or services you wish to apply for you should do a search on the USPTO’s Trademark Electronic Search System (TESS).
 It is important to make sure that there isn’t a related trade mark already registered or applied for in relation to same or similar goods and/or services.
 Understanding what the USPTO will consider to be similar may be difficult – examiners will consider a number of factors to determine whether a trade mark is likely to cause confusion with a trade mark which is already filed.
 As trade mark rights are based on use in the US, a “full search” of other sources of trade marks may be advisable, e.g., state registries, internet, domain names, and so forth.

 The USPTO requires all foreign-domiciled trade mark applicants, registrants, and parties to Trademark Trial and Appeal Board proceedings to be represented by an attorney who is licensed to practice law in the US.
 So if your permanent legal residence or principal place of business is outside of the US, you will need a US-licensed attorney to represent you in all trade mark matters.
-For applications filed under the Madrid Protocol, the requirement for a US licenced attorney does not apply to the filing of the application, but applies to any subsequent actions before the USPTO.
+For applications filed under the Madrid System, the requirement for a US licenced attorney does not apply to the filing of the application, but applies to any subsequent actions before the USPTO.

 An IP professional may also assist you with the selection of goods and services for your application as well as searching for similar marks already on the US register and any potential conflicts.